 This mini trampoline comes with a 220 lbs. rated weight limit and we advise you against exceeding it – you could bottom out.
 The trampoline itself is about 9 inches high.

 The assembly is ridiculously easy.
 The whole thing comes practically assembled and you have to set up the legs and the safety pad.
-It’s lightning quick, really.
+It’s lightning-quick, really.
 It supposedly has a 1-year warranty, but good luck with that.
 Fortunately, the build quality is good so you probably won’t be needing it.
 The instructions provide an endless source of entertainment if you enjoy seeing the English language butchered extensively and systematically.

 Sadly, the manufacturer decided to cheap out on a carry bag.
 Not much point in having a foldable trampoline then.
+It’s not difficult to fold as well; folding isn’t an exercise that would put Arnold Schwarzenegger to shame as it is with some other mini trampolines.
 It’s not heavy – some 12 lbs, so it’s easy to carry.
-It’s not difficult to fold as well; folding isn’t an exercise that would put Arnold Schwarzenegger to shame as it is with some other rebounders.
-Handlebar also isn’t an option with this, not even as an aftermarket add-on.
-There’s simply nowhere to put it.